j-mnr/gophergo.dev/content/basics/03-constants.md

 values into a function _but_ Go needs us to convert it to a specific `type`.
 Wouldn't it just be nice if we didn't have to do that small conversion?
 Constants actually allow this!
-Enums (coming soon) in Go are `const` values and therefore have underlying types that can be converted
+Enums (coming soon) in Go are `const` values and therefore have underlying types that can be converted.

 ### Coding Time!